jlvdb/TheliWrapper/README.md

 [Wiki-page](https://github.com/jlvdb/TheliWrapper/wiki), giving
 documentation and a step-by-step usage demonstration you can download and try to do yourself.
-For any further problems, please contact the project maintainer(s).
+For any further problems, please contact the project maintainer(s) (see below).

 ## Requirements